-During 2023, Valeura continued its strong performance in health, safety, and environmental stewardship across its portfolio.
-The Company intervened into operations at the third-party operated FSO on the Wassana oil field where operating practices did not meet the Company's high standards.
-While the intervention resulted in a temporary suspension of production, the Company feels its measures were prudent, and underscored its philosophy to prioritise safe operations across its operations.
-Separately, major inspection works across its offshore assets have indicated no material anomalies, thereby confirming that all facilities and subsea assets are in good working order and comply with the Company's expectations for asset integrity.
+During Q1 2024, Valeura continued its strong performance in health, safety, and environmental stewardship across its portfolio.
+Major inspection works across its offshore assets have indicated no material anomalies, thereby confirming that all facilities and subsea assets are in good working order and comply with the Company's expectations for asset integrity.
 The Company intends to disclose key metrics relating to its environmental, social, and governance performance as a component of an inaugural sustainability report in 2024.